clay/clay-kiln/docs/input.md

 ### WYSIWYG Events that can be attached to Kiln-Input using kiln.js

+* **change**	- Emitted when the wysiwyg value is changed.
+The handler is called with the new value.
 * **text-change**	- Emitted when the wysiwyg value is changed.
-The handler is called with the new value.
+The handler is called with an object that contains the changes made to the field.
 * **selection-change** - Emitted when what is selected by the user within the wysiwyg field changes.

 ---